Dental Implants – West Palm Beach, FL

 The cost of dental implants is worth it because they are actually more affordable long-term.
-They have over a 95% success rate and are proven to last for several decades with the right implant dentist in West Palm Beach and aftercare.
+They have over a 95% success rate and are proven to last for several decades with the right implant dentist and aftercare.
 You should never need to worry about paying to have them replaced.
 Not to mention, they can also lower your overall dental expenses.
 The implant posts stimulate your jaw to encourage new bone growth.
 This gives any remaining natural teeth the support they need to stay in place to reduce your risk of tooth decay, gum disease, and additional tooth loss.
 Also, you won’t need to bother paying for regular adjustments and replacements, dental adhesives, and special cleaning supplies that are often required with other, more traditional tooth replacement solutions.

 Does My Dental Insurance Cover Dental Implants?

 Unfortunately, most insurance companies will not pay for the entire treatment, but they may cover certain aspects of it depending on your specific policy.
 We will work on your behalf with your insurance company to reduce the amount you need to pay out-of-pocket.
 It is possible that they may agree to pay for your preliminary treatments, consultation, and even your restoration.
 No matter their decision, you can trust that our team at Smile Solutions Dentistry will be here to make the process as stress-free as possible.

 Dental Implant FAQs